 5. Provide any additional configuration that you need for the rule group.

-6. Save your changes to the web ACL.
+6. Save your changes to the protection pack or web ACL.

 Before you deploy your Bot Control implementation for production traffic, test and tune it in a staging or testing environment until you are comfortable with the potential impact to your traffic.
 Then test and tune the rules in count mode with your production traffic before enabling them.
 See the sections that follow for guidance.